mm-zzg/vchub-en-v50/docs/2d-visualization/controls/input/number-input.md

 | Out-of-bounds prompts | Enabled  , set the content of the out-of-bounds prompt: The temperature of plant 1 is out of range, please enter a value between -40 and 85. |
 | Font                  | Microsoft Black, 18, bold, font color fd9903, right align  |

-3. Set the "Value Changed" -> "Set Value " in the event  property of the input number control to send a value to a tag to change the factory floor temperature.
+3.Set the "Value Changed" -> "Set Value " in the event  property of the input number control to send a value to a tag to change the factory floor temperature.
     ![alt text](29.png)